envylee/FaceBlurring/README.md

 ## Usage

-pip install opencv-python numpy imutils
+0. prerequsite `pip install opencv-python numpy imutils`

 1. run `python3 setup.py` to setup the database using sqlite3
 2. run `python3 recordface.py [-v video_path]` to obtain the face for the training for all faces, file will stored in dataset directory